diegofch29/teams-app-dev-guide/README.md

    export default App;
    ```

-4. You have a token that you can send to the backend you may need another eventually, to get another token if needed you can use getAuthToken. like I am using in the Authenticated.tsx component.
+4. You have a token now that you can send to the backend you may need another eventually, to get another token if needed you can use getAuthToken. like I am using in the Authenticated.tsx component.

    ```
    import { useEffect, useState } from "react";